michal-h21/make4ht/README.md

 `Make:latexmk`

-:    Use `Latexmk` for the document compilation. `tex4ht` is loaded automatically.
+:    Use `Latexmk` for the document compilation. `tex4ht` will be loaded automatically.

 `Make:tex4ht`